Robbie Williams: Interests

 Williams became a fan of his hometown football team Port Vale FC as a child after his father became the licensee of the team's social club.
-He has played in a testimonial game for club legend Neil Aspin.
+He has played in a testimonial match for club legend Neil Aspin and helped to design the playing strip for the 2020–21 season.
+He is also a supporter of the Carlton Football Club in the Australian Football League.

-In 2020, Williams received backlash for expressing his belief in the widely debunked Pizzagate conspiracy theory.
+In 2020, Williams received backlash for defending the widely debunked Pizzagate conspiracy theory.

+At a February 2025 auction of memorabilia and personal items, belonging to Eric Morecambe, long-time fan Williams bought his distinctive imitation tortoiseshell Metzler spectacles and pipe for £20,000, much more than their £2,000 to £4,000 estimate.

 Relationships and fatherhood

-In 1997, Williams was in a month long relationship with Spice Girls singer Melanie Chisholm.
+In 1997, Williams was in a month-long relationship with Spice Girls singer Melanie Chisholm; also in 2000, Williams was in a short-term relationship with Geri Halliwell, another member of Spice Girls.

+In December 1997, he met All Saints singer Nicole Appleton while filming Top of the Pops.
+The following year, they started a on-and-off relationship, and at one point got engaged.
+In an autobiography she co-authored with her sister Natalie titled Together, Appleton revealed that she terminated the pregnancy of her and Williams' baby after pressure from her record company, causing an immense emotional strain on their relationship.
+They broke up by 1999.
+Williams would state in later interviews that he was ashamed of his actions during their relationship, citing himself as a "fucking awful boyfriend" [to Appleton].
+Their relationship was portrayed heavily in the 2024 biopic Better Man.

 In May 2006, Williams started dating American actress Ayda Field.
-She was featured in the UFO documentary that Williams did for BBC Radio 4 and took part in a field investigation he did in Trout Lake, Washington in 2008.
+She was featured in the UFO documentary that Williams did for BBC Radio 4 and took part in a field investigation he did in Trout Lake, Washington, in 2008.
 Williams and Field wed at his home in Mulholland Estates in Beverly Hills on 7 August 2010.
 They have four children: daughters Theodora and Colette, and sons Charlton and Beau.
 Williams's wife is Ashkenazi Jewish.
-Williams considers his children to be Jewish.

-There have been questions about Williams's sexuality, with some speculating that he may be bisexual.
-In an interview with the Daily Star, he stated: "I love musical theatre and a lot of the other things that are often associated with gays.
-I am 49% homosexual and sometimes as far as 50%.
-However, that would imply that I enjoy having a particular sort of fun, which I don't."
+Williams said in June 2023 that he and his wife are raising their children in accordance with Jewish customs.

+Williams has spoken of confusion regarding past comments he has made about his sexuality.
+He also said he is "sad" about the related tabloid conjecture, yet does not fear being perceived as homosexual: "You want to be an ally while at the same time protecting your own authenticity."